-Whistleblower: bad news for Twitter, good news for Musk?
+Whistleblower: Bad news for Twitter, good news for Musk?

 Alex Spiro, a lawyer representing Musk in his efforts to back out of buying Twitter, said the legal team “found his exit and that of other key employees curious in light of what we have been finding.”

 Disclosure of the Mudge document changes the dynamic of the Twitter lawsuit from what appeared to be an easy win for Twitter, Wedbush analyst Dan Ives said in an interview.

 “For Musk, it’s almost like a kid waking up on Christmas morning and seeing this under the tree,” he said.
 “It gives the Musk camp a leg to stand on going into the court battle.”

 The whistleblower complaint boosts Musk’s claims on the spam bot issue, and will bring more focus on it in Washington, Ives said.
 “For Twitter’s board, it’s their worst nightmare that this came out at such a critical juncture.”